Cycling along the Rhine & IJssel

 Ships with max.
 71 passengers

 This tour leads you through a region that’s one of the most beloved among Dutch cyclists.
 Come and explore it yourself, by bike and barge.
 Every day while cycling, you’ll get to know more of its numerous historical cities, beautiful river landscapes and diverse natural areas.
-Every evening, you’ll return to your floating hotel barge named the De Holland, docked in a picturesque harbor along the route.
-The De Holland has room for up to seventy guests.
+Every evening, you’ll return to your floating hotel barge, docked in a picturesque harbor along the route.
 You’ll cycle at your own pace, while your well trained tour leader is only a phone call away for your questions, problems or emergencies.

 The ship – Your sailing hotel